t0gun/blog/content/posts/testing-real-world-go-code-subtests-table-driven-tests-tobiloba-ogundiyan-aramide.md

 Together, we’ve covered:
 - How to write integration-style config file tests in Go
 - How to handle edge cases using subtests
-- How to structure and simplify tests with table-driven style
+- How to structure and simplify tests with a table-driven style
 - How to improve test readability using `testify`